ashpil/moonshine/README.md

-# Chess with ray tracing - please think of a better name
+# My general purpose ray traced renderer

+Built with Zig + Vulkan ray tracing.

+### Subprojects
+* offline -- a headless offline renderer
+* rtchess -- intended to be a ray traced chess game, sort of in disrepair at the moment

 ### Build dependencies:
 * `zig`